 How to Book a Whale Sharks Playa del Carmen Tour

 The easiest way to book the whale shark tour is by booking it online in advance.
-The price can vary depending on the month but we paid around $160 USD per person.
+The price can vary depending on the month but I paid around $160 USD per person.
 It is one of the more expensive Playa del Carmen tours but it is definitely worth it!
-You can book the tour on Get Your Guide here.
+You can find more information and book the tour on Get Your Guide here.
 Remember the tour is only available during the months of May-September.

 Whale Shark Tour Experience